kyaiooiayk/MLOps-Machine-Learning-Operations/tutorials/Docker/ReadMe.md

   - Run a container from an image `docker run`.
   - A running container can be transformed in a new image `docker commit` and pushed to the registry `docker push`.

+## Installation
+- Follow [this](https://docs.docker.com/desktop/mac/install/) instruction for MacOS.
+- Validation the installation of Docker on your workstation with the following command: `docker --version`

 ## Step-by-step guide to create your own Docker image
 - Step #1: Save all the packages in the file with: `pip freeze > requirements.txt`.
 It’s a good practice to list the exact version of the library rather than `><`, but this does not seem to have stuck among practioners.
 The file looks like something like this:
 ```